Jennifer Lahmers: Personal life

 Lahmers has been an advocate for the prevention of domestic violence since 2009, when Alice Morrin, a close friend and colleague at Fox CT, was murdered by her husband.
 Lahmers was married to golf pro and cable network executive Jamie Bosworth from 2011 until 2014.
-On November 17, 2021, Lahmers gave birth to a son, Ethan, with boyfriend Dr. Jarod Keller.
+On November 17, 2021, Lahmers gave birth to a son, Ethan, with boyfriend Jarod Keller.